Architecture

 Component Type: General Operations, Structured Storage, See More

-We leverage PostgreSQL for many aspects of the Bosca System.
-Ranging from structured storage, to its JSONB storage.
-Most major cloud providers provide managed PostgreSQL services.
-Allowing for low overhead backups and scaling (through things like read-replicas).
+Most major cloud providers provide managed PostgreSQL services, allowing for low overhead backups and scaling (through things like read-replicas).
 There are also several PostgreSQL compliant databases that allow for other scaling approaches like CockroachDB and YugabyteDB.
-We typically use CloudNativePG to manager our PostgreSQL deployments.
+We typically use CloudNativePG to manage our PostgreSQL deployments.

 Meilisearch